 Activities also serve as a means to collect feedback from our students as the effectiveness of group programing.

 Naturalistic observation of free operant responding occurs in the client’s everyday environment .
 Observation is defined and occurring on all locations on campus and the community.
 Students know that observations will occur in these various settings and will occur with or without their knowledge.
 In keeping with qualitative methods of data collection, observations can be described as disguised (unknown to client) and undisguised (known to client).
 Observational data is actively used to inform the interactive dynamic feedback loop which informs the other.

 Treatment plans are based on observation and observation is informing the foundational generalized skills treatment plan.

 Professor: Academic Contact

 We believe that for many students this is an important and necessary next step towards greater independence and self-advocacy.
 However, there are instances where our physical presence is helpful as students build these skills.
-College Connect staff presence in meetings is only as a support, not as an advocate.
+College Connect staff presence in meetings is only as a support, and not as a personal advocate.
 It is important to note that College Connect will not attend meetings related to grade disputes or other disputes that involve college administration.
 Due to the variable nature of these disputes, it is best that families attend such meetings.

 Sibling / Family

 The parent/ caregiver involvement is an important part of the treatment process.
 Students meet their most optimal success when the parent actively supports the process.